 We hope you have enjoyed your online experience at AfraidToAsk.com.
 Thank you again for supporting our site!

-During the pubertal years (usually between ages of 8 and 13, average age is 11), the vulva and internal genitals grow and change to their adult size.
-Just as breast development is staged, the medical way to gauge the level of development is to use Tanner ‘s sexual maturity rating.
-Tanner’s classification of sexual maturity looks at pubic hair growth to determine development leve.
+During the pubertal years (usually between ages of 8 and 13; average age is 11), the vulva and internal genitals grow to their adult size.
+Just as breast development is staged, the medical way of gauging the level of development is to use Tanner‘s sexual maturity rating.
+Tanner’s classification of sexual maturity looks at pubic hair growth to determine the level of development.